HOME

 • Barge travel can double effective speed compared to roads, but stops are controlled and logged.

-Houses of Averon
+Houses of Averon & the isles

 The five greatest houses of the realm